Snowflake-Labs/sfquickstarts/site/sfguides/src/transform_your_data_with_coalesce/transform_your_data_with_coalesce.md

 6. Edit the **Transform** field in the **Mapping** grid by double clicking in the transform field of the `N_NAME` column.
 Try a simple transform like `LOWER()` and the name of your column, or you can use the syntax `LOWER({{SRC}})`
 7. Click **Run** again to transform the data

-Positive
+> aside positive
-: Any [Snowflake SQL transform](https://docs.snowflake.com/en/sql-reference-functions.html) can be used to transform your data.
+> Any [Snowflake SQL transform](https://docs.snowflake.com/en/sql-reference-functions.html) can be used to transform your data.

 ![Transformed Data](assets/transformed_data.png)